FAQ Category: FAQ's

 The card reader may take several seconds to process the transaction.
 If you have trouble, there are three other meters available in the parking lots that you may pay at.

-During peak times, an on-site parking ambassador will be available to help answer questions and ensure a seamless experience for the remainder of the summer season.
-The Parking Ambassador can generally be found near the trailhead or look for their orange vest with the Park Tahoe logo around the lots to ask any questions or report a broken meter.
+During peak times, an on-site parking ambassador will be available to help answer questions and ensure a seamless experience.
+The Parking Ambassador can generally be found near the trailhead or look for their yellow vest with the Park Tahoe logo around the lots to ask any questions or report a broken meter.
 If no one is available on-site, you may call 775-589-5502.

 How do I pay to park?

 Parking pay stations accept CREDIT CARDS ONLY.
-Park your car and pay at any pay station indicated by the Park Tahoe sign; push the green start button and follow the instructions on the screen.
+Or to pay by text- refer to signs for instructions.
+Park your car and pay at any pay station indicated by the Park Tahoe sign; refer to instructions on the kiosk.
 (If you do not have a credit card, prepaid credit cards are available for purchase at local grocery stores.)

-• If you have no license plate, enter the last four digits of the vehicle identification number (VIN).
+• If you do not have a license plate, enter the last four digits of the vehicle identification number (VIN).

 • If you have a license plate with stacked letters or special symbols, enter only the full-size numbers and letters.
 Special symbols and spaces should not be entered.

 • If a meter is not working, use any other pay station in the lots for payment.
-This is a license based system, there are no stall numbers and no receipt is required on your windshield.
+This is a license plate based system, there are no stall numbers and no receipt is required on your windshield.
+If license plate is incorrectly entered, you may receive a notice on non-compliance.

 Why were new parking facilities built along SR 28/Tahoe Blvd. near Ponderosa Ranch Road in Incline Village?

-Ninety new off-highway parking spots were completed last year near Ponderosa Ranch Road and State Route 28 (SR 28) to provide safer recreational access to the SR 28 Corridor and the Tahoe East Shore Trail.
+Ninety off-highway parking spots were constructed near Ponderosa Ranch Road and State Route 28 (SR 28) to provide safer recreational access to the SR 28 Corridor and the Tahoe East Shore Trail.
 By providing off-highway parking alternatives, transit connections, and a path for pedestrians and bicyclists, motorists can more safely travel along SR 28 on the east shore.
 By relocating shoulder parking to these parking lots, highway congestion is reduced and allows emergency vehicles easier access along the SR 28 Corridor.

 With less vehicles idling due to recreation congestion and highway shoulder parking moving to off-highway parking, the reduced erosion and emissions will improve the environment.
 Transportation system improvements are critical to protecting Lake Tahoe’s air and water quality because more than 70 percent of the pollutants impacting the lake’s clarity come from the transportation system and built environment.